Modal window design: best practices for in-app engagement

 Don't hold your users hostage.
 It should be easy for users to leave the modal window and get back to your main application.

-Modals can include both an “X” button and a CTA for exit.
-They can also be designed to close if the user clicks out of the modal.
+Modals can include both an "X" button and a CTA for exit.
+They can also be designed to close if the user clicks outside of the modal.
+For non-critical modals, supporting the Escape key is a must - users expect it, and leaving it out feels like a trap.

 When using a series of modals, a progress bar works to keep users motivated and let them know how many more steps are left in the flow.
 Subtle dots (like those Google uses), a simple fraction, or a classic bar can all have a big impact on whether or not people complete a modal series.